 - 1. Inform the individual that you feel you are being harassed.
 Be definitive. - 2.
-If the problem continues, document the facts of the situation and consult the following Title IX Coordinators: Director of Human Resources, (Ultimate over-sight responsibility student, faculty and other employees), Dean of Students, Director of Residence Life, or the Counseling Director complaints registered by students.
+If the problem continues, document the facts of the situation and consult the following Title IX Coordinator: Vice President for Student Affairs, (Ultimate over-sight responsibility student, faculty and other employees), Director of Residence Life, or Assistant Dean of Students, or Counseling Services complaints registered by students.
 All persons involved in the complaint and the investigation will keep all information related to the complaint and the investigation confidential to the maximum extent possible.
 This means all persons involved will share such information only with persons who have a need to know. - 3.
-The University may conduct an investigation of any formal complaints of harassment using principles of due process described in the Title IX Investigation section of this handbook. - 4.
+The University will conduct an investigation of any formal complaints of harassment using principles of due process described in the Title IX Investigation section of this handbook. - 4.
 Any proven violation of this policy will result in student conduct sanction.